-Chiropractic is a health care profession that conservatively treats disorders of the musculoskeletal system, particularly concentrating on the spine and its surrounding structures.
+Chiropractic is a licensed health care profession that conservatively treats pain and certain disorders of the musculoskeletal system, particularly concentrating on the spine and its surrounding structures.

 What is a typical treatment?

-Although treatment is most commonly performed on the spine, chiropractors can also treat other joints, such as the ankle, knee, wrist, elbow, or shoulder to restore structural alignment or to improve the joint function.
-Proper structural alignment is necessary for proper function of the joints.
+Although treatment is most commonly performed on the spine, chiropractors can also treat other places such as the ankle, knee, wrist, elbow, or shoulder to restore structural alignment, improve the joint function, and reduce pain.

-Chiropractic manipulative treatment is often accompanied by non-manual therapies such as application of heat or ice, electrical stimulation, orthotic supports for your shoes, rehabilitative exercise, counseling about diet, weight loss, and other lifestyle factors.
+Chiropractic manipulative treatment is often accompanied by non-manual therapies such as application of heat or ice, application of TENS, rehabilitative exercise, counseling about diet, weight loss, and other lifestyle factors.

 What training do Chiropractors need?

-Doctors of chiropractic must first obtain nearly four years of undergraduate pre-medical education before applying for acceptance to a chiropractic college that is accredited by the U.S. Department of Education.
-Once accepted, doctors then complete a four to five-year program of study, beginning with basic sciences and patient care areas such as anatomy, basic pathology, and psychology, eventually concentrating on thorough clinical training.
-At least one year of education is spent in a clinical program, participating in actual patient care under the supervision of licensed staff doctors.
+Properly trained Doctors of Chiropractic must first obtain four years of undergraduate education before applying to a chiropractic college that is accredited by the U.S. Department of Education.
+Once accepted, doctors then complete a four to five-year program of study beginning with basic sciences and areas such as anatomy, pathology, and psychology, then eventually concentrating on a thorough clinical training.
+At least one year of education is spent in a clinical setting, participating in patient treatment under the supervision of licensed staff doctors.

 Chiropractors must then pass national certification board examinations before being granted a license to practice.
-In order to maintain their licence, as in all healthcare professions, chiropractors must complete regular continuing education.
+In order to maintain their licence, chiropractors must complete regular continuing education.

 What Chiropractic can do for you?

 There are numerous therapeutic benefits of chiropractic, to include treatment of conditions such as low back and neck pain, tension and migraine headaches, and sciatica.
-Patients also often report an increased ease of movement and a greater overall feeling of well-being under chiropractic care.
-Athletes also commonly seek regular chiropractic care as a means of maximizing their physical performance and to treat many common athletic injuries of the joints and muscles.
+Patients also often report an increased ease of movement and a greater overall feeling of well being under chiropractic care.
+Athletes also commonly seek regular chiropractic care as part of the treatment of many common athletic injuries in the joints and muscles.